QubesOS/qubes-doc/HCL.md

 -   4GB of RAM
 -   64-bit Intel or AMD processor (x86\_64 aka x64 aka AMD64)
 -   Intel GPU strongly preferred (if you have Nvidia GPU, prepare for some [troubleshooting](/wiki/InstallNvidiaDriver); we haven't tested ATI hardware)
--   At least 20GB of disk (Note that **it is possible to install Qubes on an external USB disk**, so that you can try it without sacrificing your current system.
-Mind, however, that USB disks are usually SLOW!)
+-   At least 32GB of disk
 -   Fast SSD disk strongly recommended

 Additional requirements: